nooku/www.nooku.org/_posts/2012-05-24-activity-streams-with-com_activities.md

   How do you use com_activities in your component?
 Check out this code:
 </p>

-<pre class="brush: php; toolbar: true;" style="text-align: left;">class ComArticlesControllerArticle extends ComDefaultControllerDefault
+{% prism php %}
-{
+class ComArticlesControllerArticle extends ComDefaultControllerDefault {
     protected function _initialize(KConfig $config)
     {